As promised, today I’m sharing my favorite Bible study resources.

 Can studying the Bible be difficult?
 Yes!
 But there are lots of great resources available to us.
 We just have to be willing to do a little digging.

-You can check these resources out on Amazon and Christianbook through the links below.
+You can check these resources out on Amazon through the links below.
 Any purchase you make helps cover the costs of this site and is greatly appreciated!

 I’d love to know, what other Bible study resources do you recommend?